kontent-ai/delivery-sdk-js/README.md

 ### Preview mode

-You can enable preview mode either `globally` (when initializing DeliveryClient) or `locally` for each query.
-For example you disable preview mode globally, but you can enable it for one particular query.
+You can enable preview mode either `globally` (when initializing DeliveryClient) or `per query`.
+For example you disable preview mode globally, but you can enable it for one particular query for testing purposes.

 #### Enabling preview mode globally